IkhwanAL/simple-game/README.md

 And then type `make run`

+## Existing Feature

+- Debug UI (Pause, Stop/Start, Add New Agent Manual, Add New Food Manual, Speed Up, Slow Down)
+- BFS For Path Finding
+- Eat, Walk, Reproduction
+- Death
+- Add Trail For Path Finding (Need A Button To Be Able To Toggle)

 ## Current Plan

-Improve The Existing Feature
+- Convert HTTP Pooling into Websocket
+- Smooth Animation

 ## Next Future Plan

 - Each Agent Able to Expand Conquer other Agent
 - The Current Right Now is heavily depends on Mutex, Might Convert it Into Channel
-- Convert HTTP Pooling into Websocket
-- Smooth Animation